Kara McDonald

-Kara C. McDonald is an American diplomat who has served as the United States ambassador to Lithuania since 2024.
+Kara C. McDonald is an American diplomat currently serving as the United States ambassador to Lithuania.
 She previously served as the deputy assistant secretary of state for democracy, human rights, and labor from 2020 to 2024.

 Early life and education

 McDonald was raised in Michigan.
 She holds a Bachelor of Arts degree in French and comparative literature from the University of Michigan, and a Master of Arts degree from The Fletcher School at Tufts University.
 She speaks French, Romanian, and Russian.

 Career

 McDonald is a career member of the Senior Foreign Service.
-Previously, she was U.S. Consul General in Strasbourg and deputy permanent observer to the Council of Europe.
-She has also served as deputy chief of mission in Chișinău, Moldova, from 2015 to 2017 to serve as director of policy, planning, and coordination in the Bureau of International Narcotics and Law Enforcement Affairs, deputy special coordinator for Haiti, director for United Nations and International Operations at the National Security Council, special assistant to the Under Secretary of State for Political Affairs, and the Czech Republic desk.
-McDonald was also an international affairs fellow at the Council on Foreign Relations from 2009 to 2010.
-Her other overseas assignments include U.S. embassies in Bucharest and Port-au-Prince.
-From January 2021 to April 2022, she was designated to serve concurrently as the senior official to monitor and combat antisemitism for the Office of the Special Envoy.
-From 2020 to 2024, she served as the deputy assistant secretary of state for democracy, human rights, and labor.
+She has served as U.S. Consul General in Strasbourg, deputy permanent observer to the Council of Europe, and deputy chief of mission in Chișinău, Moldova.

+Other roles include director in the Bureau of International Narcotics and Law Enforcement Affairs, deputy special coordinator for Haiti, and director for United Nations and International Operations at the National Security Council.

+She was also a fellow at the Council on Foreign Relations and held overseas posts in Bucharest and Port-au-Prince.
+From 2021 to 2022, she served as the senior official to monitor and combat antisemitism, and from 2020 to 2024, as deputy assistant secretary of state for democracy, human rights, and labor.